Exceptional Care That Transforms.

 A New Lease On Life

 With hard work and weight loss surgery, Willie Miller is ready to take on new challenges.
-After undergoing gastric sleeve surgery at Memorial Hospital at Gulfport, Miller shed about 90 pounds in 12 weeks and gained a new lease on life.
+After undergoing gastric sleeve surgery at Memorial Hospital Gulfport, Miller shed about 90 pounds in 12 weeks and gained a new lease on life.
 Eight months after surgery, he’s surpassed his goal weight and has lost more than 150 pounds.
 The 39-year old former University of Nebraska fullback has thrown his unflinching commitment into his new, healthier lifestyle; that’s what it takes, he says, to be successful.

 Already, he’s enjoying solid improvements in his overall health: better blood pressure, fewer medications, better mobility; plus, simple acts of daily functioning that are now much easier.